 Sandwich Testing is a strategy in which top level modules are tested with lower level modules at the same time lower modules are integrated with top modules and tested as a system.
 It is a combination of Top-down and Bottom-up approaches therefore it is called Hybrid Integration Testing.
 It makes use of both stubs as well as drivers.

 The Integration test procedure irrespective of the Software testing strategies (discussed above):

 - Design the Test Scenarios, Cases, and Scripts.

 - Executing the test Cases followed by reporting the defects.

 - Tracking & re-testing the defects.

-It includes following attributes:
+It includes the following attributes:

-- Methods/Approaches to test (as discussed above).
+- Methods/Approaches to testing (as discussed above).